obaibironke/hackclubdirectory/README.md

 This is still a work in progress and I am very open to suggestions if you have any please reach out to me (@Oba) on Slack.

+Licensing:

+Business Source License 1.1

+Licensor: Oba Ibironke
+Licensed Work: Hack Club Directory Bot

+Use Limitation: You may not use, copy, modify, merge, publish, distribute, sublicense, or sell copies of the Licensed Work, or use it as part of any product or service, without explicit written permission from the Licensor.

+To request permission, contact: @Oba on Slack

+The source code is made available for viewing and educational purposes only.
+All other rights are reserved.

+Copyright (c) 2026 Oba Ibironke.
+All Rights Reserved.